 There are precious few outlets for home grown timber and only a handful of sawmills left in our country that are still cutting local trees.
 We spend a lot of time seeking out these sawyers and searching for those British timbers that are grown and cropped in sustainably-managed woodlands.
 We are trying to find woods that tell the story of our nation: oaks, ash, elm, beech, walnut, sweet chestnut, yew, sycamore, maple, with occasional rarities such as holly, lacewood, boxwood, apple, pear and cherry.

-Thirdly, and perhaps most interestingly, we search for the distinctive specimens within the British species; those that show their peculiar and individual history and have the scars to prove it.
+Scarred, Characterful, Historic.
+These are our most prized finds, maverick woods with story and identity.
+We search for the distinctive specimens within the British species; those that show their peculiar and individual history and have the scars to prove it.
 What follows are a few examples of what we are searching for.

-Hearts of oak, wooden walls of England, symbol of all things British; oak really is a robust, versatile and beautiful timber.
+Hearts of oak, wooden walls of England, and a symbol of British resilience - oak is a robust, versatile, and beautiful timber.

 BOG OAK